 The idea is to wet, scrub with a wire brush, and quickly rinse the dirt and grit off the wood, not to make the wood soaking wet, so none of that “rinse and repeat” nonsense, and don’t get carried away with the water hose.
 A bit of dishwashing soap or washing soda mixed in the water bucket will help lift out dirt and grit.

 Don’t forget to pat each board down immediately afterwards with clean rags to remove surface water.
-Then separate each board, stand it on stickers on-end, or rest it on-edge, and allow time and circulating air to dry it out of the sun.
+Then separate each board, rest it on stickers on-edge out of direct sunlight, and allow time and circulating air to dry it.

 Remember to wet both sides of each board to minimize warping.
 And don’t soak a lot of water into the ends.